ORNL/cpp-proposals-pub/D1673/blas_interface.md

   * any layout defined in this proposal.

-* Unless otherwise specified, none of our functions of our functions accept output arguments with nonunique layout.
+* Unless otherwise specified, none of our functions accept output arguments with nonunique layout.

 Some functions explicitly require outputs with specific nonunique layouts.
 This includes low-rank updates to symmetric or Hermitian